 This post contains detailed updates.
 Please see here about our response to the COVID-19 emergency.

 In the last week of March, a 21-day lockdown was announced in India, as a measure to curb the spread of the COVID-19 virus.
 Many activists and NGOs like us started worrying how we will survive such a period financially.
 What it would mean to daily wage workers, migrant labourers, Nomadic & De-notified Tribes, adivasi (tribal) families, households headed by disabled persons, etc. have no fixed income and almost no savings.
 Many swung into action to provide relief including us.
-Since then, the lockdown has been extended twice to now run into almost two months.
+Since then, the lockdown was extended to almost 3 months.
 We as social activists must respond in a sustained manner, and also plan efforts for long-term injuries.

 - Youth leaders in Kolegaon, Dombivali and a team member in Ambivali sourced and distributed dry ration kits to 125 adivasi (ST) families working in brick kilns.
 They were entirely trained on the phone in every aspect of relief including safety protocol.